Amazingly it is now seven years plus

 panel is prohibitive.

-it seems its better to leave the bottom half of air box in place along with
+Leave the air box in place along with

 No point in using exotic fuels, compression ratio too low.